nhu92/popgen2021/HWE.md

 If this command gives you correct information, this means you successfully created software environment for this practice.

 ## Calculating HWE and do Fisher's Exact Test
+The datasets we use for calculating HWE are from three species: *Salix phlebophylla*, *Salix nivalis*, and *Salix reticulata*.
+We prepared the data through initial read alignment, genotyping and hard filtering.
+So far, these data are prepared for Thus, the data is ready for most population